 Five days in and I'm starting to dream about him, I told myself as I rubbed a thumb over one of the skulls before I pulled the headphones over my ears to keep them warm before I reached for my iPod, that I had charged last night.
 I was a little early for the bus so I didn't look up as I scrolled through my library looking for the first song I wanted to hear for the day.
 I scrolled past a lot of songs and stopped for a moment over Nickel Back's S.E.X. for a moment longer than I should have.
 I picked a song one artist down and pushed my hands back in my coat, along with the iPad, to keep them warm as well while I waited for the bus to show up.

-I looked up and down the street to see who else might show up for the ride.
+I looked and up and down the street to see who else might show up for the ride.
 I was usually the only one at this stop, but once in a while, when their parents were running late, or they themselves slept late, someone else from school would keep me physical company until the bus showed up.

-I tried to be friendly, but that was the only time I meet any of them and we weren't even in the same grade.
+I tried to be friendly, but that was the only time I meet any of them.
+We weren't even in the same grade.
 So after a while we were just polite to each other whenever we happened to meet.
 I started to sing along to MJ's Thriller and looked around to see if any one was close enough to hear me singing.
 I didn't see anyone outside, but I did see the bus as it stopped two blocks back at the stop light.

 I sang all the words to the song until the bus started to slow down as it came to a stop in front of me so I could get on.
 I just picked one of the few seats that were free, since I was one of the last kids that the bus had to pick up.
 The bus started to move before I got to the seat and stopped just as I got there.
 I was slammed into the seat from the sudden stop, which caused my headphones to get knocked off my ears.
 I turned in the seat that I fell into to look at the front of the bus to see why it had stopped as I fixed the headphones around my neck.

-"Cutting it close there aren't you?" the driver asked the kid that now stepped onto the bus.
+“Cutting it close there aren't you?” the driver asked a kid that now stepped onto the bus.
 I remembered him.
 His name was...
 Sean?
 I think it was Sean.
 He once said that his mom normally took him to school.

 “Thanks for stopping,” he told the driver before he walked further into the bus.
 He was looking around for a seat also when the bus started to move again.